Mugwort: Essential oil

 The composition of mugwort essential oil can vary depending on the genus of plant selected, its habitat, as well as the part of the plant extracted and the season of its harvest.
 Its main components can include camphor, cineole, α- and β-thujone, artemisia ketone (CAS: 546-49-6), borneol and bornyl acetate as well as a wide variety of other phenols, terpenes, and aliphatic compounds.
 The presence and concentration of thujone varies largely by species, as well as the climactic, and soil conditions where the plant is grown.

 Insecticide

 All parts of the plant contain essential oils with all-purpose insecticidal properties (especially in the killing of insect larvae).
 This is best used in a weak infusion, but use on garden plants is not recommended, as it also reduces plant growth.

-Medicinal

-Traditional and contemporary medicinal applications vary by culture but include: